hqr/surge/README.md

 ready to Go: send, receive and handle events and IO requests from all other nodes.

+## Gateway

+The term "gateway" is widespread: there are internet gateways, cloud storage gateways, security gateways - the latter defined in RFC 2663, for instance, where they are called Application Level gateways or ALGs.
+While concrete functions differ in a wide range, the common thing about gateways is that they all implement and support two or more *types* of network interfaces.

+SURGE's gateway is an abstraction that models storage access point, on one hand.
+On another, each gateway has a full connectivity to all clustered storage servers via internal storage network which in turn is modeled as a bunch of point to point (bandwidth configurable, default 10Gbps) lossless links.

 ## Models

 Overall, the idea and the motivation to develop this framework and concrete